 CWIT’s recent annual reports and accounts, including lists of scholarships and grants given, can be seen on the Charity Commission’s website

-Applications for the Charles Wallace Long Term awards 2015-16 will be accepted from 01 August to 15 November 2014 at the nearest British Council centres.
+Application forms for Charles Wallace Long Term awards 2015-16 will be accepted from 01 August to 15 November 2014 at the nearest British Council centre.

-British Council will facilitate and advise but the cost of a visa must be borne by you.
+British Council will facilitate and advise but the cost of the visa must be borne by you.

 For further information kindly write to email@example.com